Automattic/_s/README.md

 ##### 3) Find & Replace

 You'll need to change all instances of the names: `_s` to your project name.
+While this can be a tedious chore, SublimeText can do a global "find & replace"; allowing you to do this in under 60 seconds.

 - Search for: `'_s'` and replace with: `'project-name'` (inside single quotations) to capture the text domain
 - Search for: `_s_` and replace with: `project-name_` to capture all the function names